- Live Rates

 Buying a home requires careful consideration and plenty of research in order to make sure you’re making the right move.
 Today, we are setting our sights on the housing market in Bothell, Washington.
-This information will be useful to anyone planning to buy a home in Bothell, WA in 2021.
+This information will be useful to anyone planning to buy a home in Bothell, WA in 2021 and beyond.

 At a glance: Bothell is a city of about 45,000 people that is located in both King and Snohomish counties.
 It falls within the Seattle metro area.
 As of September 2021, the median home value in Bothell was around $859,245.
 That’s well above the statewide median, but still more affordable than Seattle.

-Here are three things you should know, if you’re thinking about buying a home in Bothell in 2021:
+Here are three things you should know, if you’re thinking about buying a home in Bothell in the latter half of 2021 and 2022:

-According to Zillow, the median home value in Bothell climbed to around $736,428 as of March 2021.
-That was a healthy gain of 13.3% over the same month a year earlier.
+According to Zillow, the median home value in Bothell climbed to around $859,245 as of September 2021, as already mentioned.
+That was a healthy gain of 30.1% over the same month a year earlier.

 Home buyers in Bothell should know that the current housing market is fairly tight, from an inventory standpoint.
 This is true across the broader Seattle metro area as well.
 In most of these markets, there just aren’t enough homes listed for sale to meet the demand from buyers.

 The real estate market in Bothell currently has about a 1.5-month supply of homes for sale.
 That’s much lower than what is considered to be a balanced market, which is anywhere between 5- to 6-months supply.

-Bottom line: Those buying a home in Bothell later in 2021 may notice that there may not be much inventory to choose from compared to those who purchased in the past.
+Bottom line: Those buying a home in Bothell later in 2021 or into 2022 may notice that there may not be much inventory to choose from compared to those who purchased in the past.

 As mentioned, despite the gradual increase in housing stock, the real estate market in Bothell is still highly competitive.
 The same could be said for nearly every city in the Seattle metro area.
 And here again, a lopsided supply-and-demand picture takes most of the credit.